Union Jack flag icon Canada flag Canada Ireland flag Ireland

 Burst pipes

-Just a small fracture in a pipe can release gallons of water, damaging masonry and plaster, carpets, and other contents.
+Even a small fracture in a pipe can release gallons of water, damaging masonry and plaster, carpets and other contents.

-• Make sure the boiler and heating system are serviced regularly, and check that the frost thermostat is working correctly
+• Have the boiler and heating system serviced regularly and check that the frost thermostat is working correctly.

 • Make sure you know where to turn off the water supply.

 If you find a frozen pipe, don’t wait for it to burst.
-Turn off your water supply and then slowly thaw the affected pipe by introducing gentle heat to the area, for example, using a hairdryer, space heater, or hot water bottle.
-Do not attempt to thaw the pipe with a blow torch or other open flame.
+Turn off your water supply and then slowly thaw the pipe by introducing gentle heat to the affected area.
+For example, use a hairdryer, space heater or hot water bottle.
+Never attempt to thaw a pipe with a blow torch or other open flame.

-If the worst happens and you have a burst pipe, turn off the water supply at the stopcock and try to catch any excess water in a bucket or other container.
-Do not use any electrical devices if you believe they may have been affected by the escaping water.
-You will need to have these checked by a professional electrician.
+If the worst happens and you have a burst pipe, turn off the water supply at the stopcock and try to catch any excess water in a bucket or bowl.
+Don’t use any electrical items that may have been in contact with escaping water.
+You’ll need to have these checked by a qualified electrician.

 Keeping gutters, gullies and drains clear

-Autumn brings fallen leaves that fill gutters.
-Those gutters have downpipes, which only work if they are clear of obstruction.
-If they are not maintained, blockages will occur, and the build-up of water will eventually cause damage.
-Additionally, if there is a blockage in a downpipe, any trapped rainwater may crack or shatter the downpipe if it freezes.
+Autumn brings fallen leaves that fill gutters and clog downpipes.
+If they’re not maintained, blockages lead to a build-up of water that can eventually cause damage.
+And if there is a blockage in a downpipe, any trapped rainwater may freeze and crack or shatter the pipe.

-Remember to add to your list of jobs checking your valleys, gutters, hoppers, and downpipes for blockages so that they can carry water away quickly and efficiently.
+Remember to check your valleys, gutters, hoppers and downpipes for blockages.
+Make sure they can carry water away quickly and efficiently.
 Signs of soil being washed away at ground level or splashes of soil at the base of walls can show that water is not being caught by the gutter.

-If blockages are identified, arrange for a local contractor who can work safely at height to clear the problem.
+If there are blockages, arrange for a local contractor who can work safely at height to clear the problem.

 You have a duty of care to ensure that any visitors are safe.

 Unfortunately, slips and trips can happen, particularly when there is ice and snow on the ground.
-You should take actions that are ‘reasonable in the circumstances’.
-This can include ensuring that entry and exit routes are kept free of anything which may cause a person to slip and taking preventative measures, such as clearing and gritting paths.
+You are obliged to take actions that are ‘reasonable in the circumstances’.
+This can include making sure entry and exit routes are kept free of slip and trip hazards and clearing and gritting paths.

-The timing and extent of any snowfall are relevant.
-While it might not be reasonable for paths to be cleared during heavy falls of snow, the longer the snow and ice remain on the ground after the fall has ceased, the greater the likelihood of it being considered reasonable for some attempt to be made to clear it.
+What is and isn’t ‘reasonable’ action may depend on timing and circumstance.
+For example, if it’s still snowing, it wouldn’t be considered reasonable to try and clear paths.
+But the longer snow and ice remain on the ground after it stops snowing, the greater the likelihood of it being considered reasonable to try to clear it.

 Temporary heating

-Should your main church heating system fail during the winter months, we recommend that electric convector or fan-assisted heaters with thermostatic cut-outs (that operate in the event of overheating) be used as a temporary measure.
+If your main heating system fails, we recommend you use electric convector or fan-assisted heaters with thermostatic cut-outs (that operate in the event of overheating) as a temporary measure.

-Liquid petroleum gas (LPG) heaters give off lots of water vapour, which can harm the building and can lead to the onset of rot in woodwork.
-If they are used, cylinders should be kept to a minimum and preferably changed in the open air in a well-ventilated area away from any source of ignition.
+Liquid petroleum gas (LPG) heaters give off water vapour which can damage buildings and fittings, and can lead to the onset of rot in woodwork.
+If they are used, cylinders should be kept to a minimum and, preferably, changed in the open air in a well-ventilated area away from any source of ignition.

-Temporary heaters should not be left unattended for long periods or used when the building is unoccupied, and should never be moved once they have been switched on.
+Don’t leave temporary heaters unattended for long periods or if the building is empty.
+Temporary heaters should never be moved when switched on.

 If the church is unoccupied

-• Keep your property heated to reduce the chance of pipes freezing
+• Heat the property to reduce the chance of frozen pipes.

 • Ask somebody to check on your property daily.
-This may not prevent a loss, but early identification of an escape can help reduce the ultimate cost
+Finding water leaks early can reduce damage and cut costs.

-• Ensure you comply with any unoccupancy conditions or warranties listed in your policy.
+Make sure you check for unoccupancy conditions or warranties listed in your policy.
 If you need any clarification, call us on 0345 777 3322.

 Please be aware this advice is provided to you as best practice guidance from Ecclesiastical.
 Please check your policy documents for details of any conditions specific to your policy.